Miskawayh: Life

 Miskawayh was born in Rey, then under Ziyarid control.
 Miskawayh may have been a Zoroastrian convert to Islam, but it seems more likely that it was one of his ancestors who converted.
 During his early career, he spent his life in Baghdad, where he served as the secretary of Muhallabi, the vizier of the Buyid emir Mu'izz al-Dawla.
 He was fluent enough in Middle Persian to have translated some pre-Islamic texts in that language into Arabic.
 After a long service to the Buyids of Iraq, Miskawayh moved to the court of Rukn al-Dawla, where he spent seven years working there with the Buyid vizier Abu 'l-Fadl ibn al-'Amid.
-In 966, a group of ghazi marched towards the Library of Rey but Miskawayh managed to save it.
-After the death of Abu'l-Fadl ibn al-'Amid in 970, Miskawayh continued to serve the latter's son, Abu'l-Fath, and in 975 along with him left for Baghdad.
+In 966, a group of ghazi marched towards the Library of Rey, but Miskawayh managed to save it.
+After the death of Abu'l-Fadl ibn al-'Amid in 970, Miskawayh continued to serve the latter's son, Abu'l-Fath.
+In 975, he, along with him, left for Baghdad.

 He later worked as a secretary and librarian for a sequence of viziers, including 'Adud al-Dawla.
 Some contemporary sources associated him with the Brethren of Purity, claiming that some of his writings were used in the compilation of the Encyclopedia of the Brethren of Purity.

-Miskawayh died in 1030 at Isfahan, then under Kakuyid control.
+Miskawayh died in 1030 at Ray, then under Kakuyid control.